Monk's House: Life at Monk's House

 During the Woolfs' early years at Rodmell, Monk's House was of modest dimensions with three-quarters of an acre of garden including an orchard and a number of outbuildings.
 Conditions were primitive and over the years the Woolfs made many alterations and additions, including: improvements to the kitchen; the installation of a hot water range and bathroom with water closet; and a two-storey extension in 1929.
 In 1928 they bought an adjoining field to preserve the beautiful views from the garden towards Mount Caburn.

 The Woolfs spent more and more time in Rodmell, eventually living there full-time from 1940 when their flat in Mecklenburgh Square, Bloomsbury, London, was damaged during an air raid.
 The solitude of village life allowed Virginia respite from the tumult of London, and it was in the small wooden lodge at the bottom of the garden that many of her novels took shape.
 Jacob's Room, published in 1922, Mrs Dalloway (1925), To The Lighthouse (1927), Orlando (1928), The Waves (1931), The Years (1937) and Between The Acts (1941), as well as other works, were also written there.
 Her final novel, Between the Acts, published posthumously in July 1941, is steeped in references to Rodmell and the traditions and values of its villagers.

 Virginia documented her life at the house in photographs.
 Preserved in the Monk's House Albums, these include portraits and group pictures of many who visited the house.

 In March 1941, Virginia died by suicide, placing a large rock in her pocket before drowning herself in the nearby River Ouse.
 Leonard continued to live at Monk's House until his death in 1969, and played an active role in village life.
-Both he and Virginia had been members of the socialist party, and he became a manager of the village school in Rodmell in the 1930s.
+Both he and Virginia had been Labour Party members, and he became a manager of the village school in Rodmell in the 1930s.
 He was also treasurer and president of the Rodmell and District Horticultural Society.